Frank Thelen: Career

+Early ventures (1994–2011)

-According to his own autobiography, Thelen founds his first company, Solter Solutions Media, in 1994.
-The company developed a platform for the production of multimedia CD-ROMs and merged with another company in 1996, resulting in Twisd AG, for which Thelen receives 1.4 million DM in venture capital in 1997.
+According to his own autobiography, Thelen founded his first company, Softer Solutions Media, in 1994.
+The company developed a platform for the production of multimedia CD-ROMs and merged with another company in 1996, resulting in Twisd AG, for which Thelen received 1.4 million DM in venture capital in 1997.
 The company developed and sold a Linux-based router that connected local networks to the Internet and enabled management via a web application.
 In 1999, the company prepared for an IPO, but then had to file for bankruptcy in the wake of the bursting of the dot-com bubble.

-Thelen is also a co-founder of companies such as ip.labs and doo. ip.labs GmbH, founded in 2004, was an online photo service.
-The company got acquired by the Fujifilm Group in 2008.
-The estimated price of the acquisition was between 13 and 19 million euros.
-Doo GmbH, which he founds in 2011 after leaving ip.labs, developed a central document management app.
-Initially, venture investors Lars Hinrichs and DuMont Venture, among others, invested over ten million US dollars in the company.
-After the original approach of the app failed, the doo app became the scanner app Scanbot in 2014, and the company was renamed accordingly.
-Scanbot started focusing more on selling their software to companies, and decided to sell their Scanbot app to the American company Maple Media in 2020, and the company then being renamed Scanbot SDK.
-In July 2025, Scanbot SDK announced its acquisition by the American technology company Apryse.
+Thelen went on to co-found ip.labs, an online photo service founded in 2004 that was acquired by the Fujifilm Group in 2008 for an estimated 13–19 million euros.
+After leaving ip.labs, he founded Doo GmbH in 2011, developing a central document management app, which drew more than ten million US dollars from investors including Lars Hinrichs and DuMont Venture.
+After the original approach failed, the app was relaunched in 2014 as the scanner app Scanbot, and the company renamed itself accordingly.
+Scanbot later pivoted to selling its software to businesses and was sold to the American company Maple Media in 2020, becoming Scanbot SDK.
+In July 2025, Scanbot SDK was acquired by the American technology company Apryse.

+Venture capital and startup investments

-As of 2014, he is the CEO of venture capital firm e42, now Freigeist Capital, which has invested in startups such as Wunderlist, MyTaxi, KaufDa, pitch, Lilium, Hardt Hyperloop and Endurosat.
+From 2014, Thelen led venture capital firm e42, later renamed Freigeist Capital, which has invested in startups including Wunderlist, MyTaxi, KaufDa, pitch, Lilium, Hardt Hyperloop and Endurosat.

+Among his best-known consumer investments is yfood, a Munich-based maker of ready-to-drink meal-replacement products founded in 2017 by Benjamin Kremer and Noel Bollmann.
+Thelen invested 200,000 euros in the company in 2018 after the founders pitched on Die Höhle der Löwen, helping raise the brand's national profile.
+Food group Nestlé acquired a minority stake of around 49 percent in yfood in 2023 to support its international expansion.
+In June 2026, Nestlé agreed to acquire the remaining shares from founders Kremer and Bollmann for a reported 220 million euros, taking full ownership of the company effective 3 July 2026; the founders left operational roles at that point, with day-to-day leadership passing to Nestlé manager Jolanda Schwirtz, while yfood's headquarters remained in Munich.
+By 2025 yfood had grown to roughly 150 million euros in annual revenue and distribution in some 30 countries.
-Thelen consults the Microsoft Ventures accelerator in Berlin, and he also supports startups in German politics.
-Together with the German State Minister for Digitization, Dorothee Bär, he is a leading member of the German Innovation Council.

-In 2012, Thelen spoke at the Founders Conference in New York and was given the "Innovate 4 Society Award" by Microsoft handed out by German Chancellor Angela Merkel that same year for his startup "doo".
+Thelen has advised the Microsoft Ventures accelerator in Berlin, and has supported startups in German politics.
+In 2012, Thelen spoke at the Founders Conference in New York and received the "Innovate 4 Society Award" from Microsoft, presented by German Chancellor Angela Merkel for his startup "doo".

-Thelen is an advocate of some form of universal basic income (UBI).
-He supports startups in German politics.
-Europe is in danger of falling behind in economic competition with the U.S. and China, he said, and to change that, Europe needs to show more commitment and unity.

-In 2014, he joined the German version of the TV show Dragons' Den (Shark Tank), called Die Höhle der Löwen, as investor.
-He is also a regular guest in German talk show Hart aber fair.